CLI

 Section titled “Run management”- Runs auto-save under

-; named baselines live under.pybenchx/baselines/
+.pybenchx/runs/; named baselines live under.pybenchx/baselines/. - Use

-to enforce policies. - Inspect history with
+--save/--save-baselinefor explicit labels,--compareor--vs {name,last}for comparisons, and--fail-onto enforce policies. - Inspect history with

-. - P-values are computed via Mann–Whitney U (approx).
+pybench list, view storage totals withpybench stats, and prune older runs viapybench clean --keep N. - P-values are computed via Mann–Whitney U (approx).

-policy uses the actual P99 delta.
+p99policy uses the actual P99 delta.

 Exporting Markdown